 In another development in the macabre murder, rape and death penalty case of convicted killer David Steffen, a former Hamilton County, Ohio morgue worker admitted to engaging in sex with around 100 female corpses.

-Kenneth Douglas acknowledged in a deposition that he had sex with the bodies – among them, the ...
+Kenneth Douglas acknowledged in a deposition that he had sex with the bodies – among them ...

 The Rikers Island jail complex in New York City is notorious for excessive use of force against prisoners.
 It has been sued dozens of times by prisoners, prisoners’ rights organizations and even the U.S. Department of Justice (DOJ).
 Prison Legal News has reported extensively on the numerous problems at Rikers, which culminated in a sweeping class-action settlement announced in June 2015.
 [See: PLN, July 2015, p.1].